JustAzul/web-scrapper-stdio/README.md

 - No REST API or MCP server is included; this is a pure stdio tool.
 - All domains with available RSS feeds are now included in the test suite (fortune.com, techcrunch.com, wired.com, engadget.com, medium.com, dev.to, tomsguide.com, xda-developers.com, dmnews.com).
 - Test cases use domain URLs for clear output.
 - The scraper always extracts the full <body> content of web pages, applying only essential noise removal (removing script, style, nav, footer, aside, header, and similar non-content tags).
 Domain-specific selectors are no longer used.
-The scraper detects and handles Cloudflare challenge screens, returning a specific error status.
+The scraper detects and handles Cloudflare challenge screens, returning a specific error string.

 ---